 For disposals made under a written contract, the time of disposal is usually the date of the contract.

-Dividend withholding tax (DWT) applies to dividends and other distributions made by Irish resident companies, at the rate of 25% for 2020.
+Dividend withholding tax (DWT) applies to dividends and other distributions made by Irish resident companies, at the rate of 25%.
 Exemptions from DWT may apply in the case of certain categories of individuals who are neither resident nor ordinarily resident in Ireland.

 Individuals who are resident but not domiciled in Ireland are liable to Irish income tax on foreign investment income to the extent that it is remitted into Ireland.

-The Irish Revenue are expected to introduce 'real-time reporting' (RTR) for dividends with effect from 1 January 2021, subject to consultations.
+The Irish Revenue were expected to introduce 'real-time reporting' (RTR) for dividends with effect from 1 January 2021.
+However, this introduction has been deferred until further notice.

-Interest on most Irish deposit accounts is paid after a deduction of Deposit Interest Retention Tax (DIRT), which is reduced by 2% to 33% as of 1 January 2020.
+Interest on most Irish deposit accounts is paid after a deduction of Deposit Interest Retention Tax (DIRT), which is charged at a rate of 33%.
 Where interest is paid or credited on other deposit accounts (e.g. where interest is credited at maturity), income tax at the rate of 33% is deducted at source.
 DIRT effectively satisfies the full liability to tax.

 Exemptions and repayments